-About Code Examples
+5. About Code Examples

-This documentation contains simple code examples that briefly show how to use various parts of the device.
+This datasheet contains simple code examples that briefly show how to use various parts of the device.
 These code examples assume that the part specific header file is included before compilation.
-Be aware that not all C Compiler vendors include bit definitions in the header files and interrupt handling in C is compiler dependent.
-Please confirm with the C Compiler documentation for more details.
+Be aware that not all C compiler vendors include bit definitions in the header files and interrupt handling in C is compiler dependent.
+Please confirm with the C compiler documentation for more details.